AviatrixSystems/avxlabs-docs/flightschool/docs/lab1.md

 ### Expected Results

 Accounts in AWS and Azure have already been onboarded and you should see these accounts in the list.
-The accounts should also have an audit status **_pass_**, meaning the permissions in the accounts are correctly configured.
+The accounts should also have an audit status equal to **_pass_**, meaning the permissions in the accounts are correctly configured.

 ```{figure} images/lab1-accounts.png
 ---